ojo4f3/website_for_OSU_course/README.md

-# website_for_OSU_course
+# Websited Developed during OSU Course 2023
-A website with a front-end and back-end developed during a course at OSU in 2023.
+A website with a front-end and back-end, includes forms and other interactive elements.
+Build with React and NodeJS.